Mellocay/web_project_4/README.md

 ### Overview

 This website contains picture cards that you can both remove and add, as well as an editable profile.
 The forms are validated and enhanced for a pleasant user experience.
+You can now exit a modal by pressing the escape key, clicking the close button, submit button, or outside the modal.

 * [Here's a link to my project](https://mellocay.github.io/web_project_4/)